-- 3-10 (1) An order may be made under this rule with respect to a lawyer or articled student who is - (a) the subject of an investigation or intended investigation under Rule 3-5 [Investigation of complaints], and - (b) not the subject of a citation in connection with the matter under investigation or intended to be under investigation. - (2) If they are satisfied, on reasonable grounds, that extraordinary action is necessary to protect the public, 3 or more Benchers may - (a) impose conditions or limitations on the practice of a lawyer or on the enrolment of an articled student, or - (b) suspend a lawyer or the enrolment of an articled student. - (3) An order made under this rule or varied under Rule 3-12 [Procedure] is effective until the first of - (a) final disposition of any citation authorized under Part 4 arising from the investigation, or - (b) rescission, variation or further variation under Rule 3-12.
+- 3-10 (1) An order may be made under this rule with respect to a lawyer or articled student who is - (a) the subject of an investigation or intended investigation under Rule 3-5 [Investigation of complaints], and - (b) not the subject of a citation in connection with the matter under investigation or intended to be under investigation. - (2) If they are satisfied, on reasonable grounds, that extraordinary action is necessary to protect the public, 3 or more Benchers may - (a) impose conditions or limitations on the practice of a lawyer or on the enrolment of an articled student, or - (b) suspend a lawyer or the enrolment of an articled student. - (3) An order made under subrule (2) or varied under Rule 3-12 [Procedure] is effective until the first of - (a) final disposition of any citation authorized under Part 4 [Discipline] arising from the investigation, or - (b) rescission, variation or further variation under Rule 3-12. - (4) Subject to an order under subrule (6), when a condition or limitation is imposed under this rule on the practice of a lawyer or the enrolment of an articled student, the Executive Director may disclose the fact that the condition or limitation applies and the nature of the condition or limitation.